-At present there is a Government draft of the act on some measures leading to increasing the transparency of joint-stock companies in the Chamber of Deputies of the Parliament of the Czech Republic (Parliamentary Press No. 715, the 6th election period).
+On 31 May 2013 in the Collection of Laws the Act No. 134/2013 Coll. on some measures to increase the transparency of public limited companies and to amend other Acts was published.
 The goal of this legal regulation is to transform joint-stock companies with bearer share certificates in such a way that the owner of the joint-stock company can always be identified.
-Enacting the act will start the process of cancelling "anonymous shares".
+Enacting the act was start the process of cancelling "anonymous shares".